SeanBrrie/turtle-validator-cli/README.md

 # Turtle Validator CLI

 A command-line tool for validating dataset metadata files against European metadata standards.
-This tool helps data stewards ensure their dataset descriptions comply with agreed-upon metadata models before submission to national and European data catalogues.
+This tool helps to ensure dataset descriptions comply with agreed-upon metadata models before submission to national and European data catalogues.

 ## What This Tool Does

 This tool checks if your dataset description files are correctly formatted and contain all required information according to European standards.
-It's like a spell-checker, but for dataset metadata.

 ## Prerequisites